 The Technology Behind Passkeys: Public Key Infrastructure (PKI) Explained

-Public Key Infrastructure is a set of roles, policies, hardware, software, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates and manage public-key encryption.
+Public Key Infrastructure (PKI) is a framework for managing cryptographic keys and digital certificates.
+It consists of a set of roles, policies, hardware, software, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates, and manage public-key encryption.
 PKI is the foundation that enables secure electronic transfer of information for various network activities, including e-commerce, internet banking, and confidential email.
-The key components are:

 4. Registration Authority (RA): Verifies the identity of entities requesting their digital certificates to be stored at the CA.